Learn Something New

 The Free Application for Student Aid (FAFSA) is a form that students fill out before each school year to see if they are eligible for financial aid.
 Even if you think you make too much money to be eligible, you should still fill it out!
 You might be pleasantly surprised.
-To fill out the FAFSA you will need information about you and your family’s finances, including tax returns, so be sure to have that handy before starting the process.
-Once you've submitted it, you'll receive an estimate for your Expected Family Contribution.
-Keep in mind that this is not the final amount you'll have to pay out-of-pocket!
+To fill out the FAFSA, you will need information about your and your family’s finances, including tax returns, so be sure to have that handy before starting the process.
+Once you've submitted it, you'll receive an estimate for your expected family contribution (EFC).
+Keep in mind that this is not the final amount you'll have to pay out of pocket!
 This only gives a baseline of how much financial aid you're eligible for, whether it be federal grants, loans, or work-study.

 Another related benefit to completing your FAFSA is learning your expected family contribution (EFC).
 Your EFC is how much money the government estimates your family could pay for one year of school.
-EFC is based off your families income and net assets.
-Net assets include things like saving accounts, businesses and investments.
+EFC is based on your families income and net assets.
+Net assets include things like saving accounts, businesses, and investments.
 Generally the EFC will be lower for low-income students and higher for a family with a high net income.

 Scholarships, similar to grants, do not have to be repaid as well.
 But unlike grants, they take a bit more effort to apply for.
 There are hundreds of different scholarships that have different criteria.
 Scholarships exist for sports, minorities, academics, specific states, schools, and more!
-It may be a bit of a scavenger hunt but with a little research, you can find a scholarship that you qualify for.
+It may be a bit of a scavenger hunt, but with a little research, you can likely find a scholarship that you qualify for.

-Private student loans (Non Federal) can be serviced two ways.
-First they can manage your repayment directly or they can also contract the servicing to companies that have the resources to support your repayment needs.
+Private student loans (non-federal) can be serviced two ways.
+First they can manage your repayment directly, or they can also contract the servicing to companies that have the resources to support your repayment needs.